11 Best Real Estate Investing Books for 2020

 Many reviewers praise the book for its substance and lack of “fluff.”
 This is one of the best real estate books for beginners and a book active real estate investors keep on hand to refer to again and again.

-6. Long-Distance Real Estate Investing by David Greene
+6. Long-Distance Real Estate Investing

 Technology has made it easier than ever to own real estate in profitable markets while living almost anywhere.
 That’s the concept behind Long-Distance Real Estate Investing by David Greene.